Chapter 2

 The resulting HTML file contains the following code:

-As you can see, multiple options can be joined for make4ht
+As you can see, multiple options can be combined with make4ht

 $ make4ht -l -m draft filename.tex